tainacan/tainacan/docs/phpdoc/classes/Tainacan/Exporter/Exporter.md

 ### default_options

-Stores the default options for the importer/exporter options
+Stores the default options for the exporter options

 ```php
 protected array $default_options